Programie/FinanceTracker/README.md

 As of now, it is only possible to use environment variables to configure the application.
 Have a look into the [docker-compose.sample.yml](docker-compose.sample.yml) for a list of all environment variables.

 Create a new database and import the [database.sql](database.sql) into it.

+The updater (`bin/updater.php`) should run all the time in order to update the data visible in the frontend.
+You might archive that by creating a new systemd service which executes the updater script.

+To also update the news, you have to execute `bin/update-news.php` regularly (i.e. by using a cronjob).